-The Alzheimer's Disease Research Center offers a variety of conferences, seminars and events for patients and their families and caregivers in Florida.
+The Alzheimer's Disease Research Center offers a variety of conferences, seminars and events for patients and their families, caregivers, and community members in Florida.

 The overall goal of the education series is to improve participants' understanding of dementia, including symptoms and behavior changes.

 The classes are free and open to the public.
 Advance registration is not required.